-- gifts to private individuals; - gifts to fully exempt businesses, such as hospitals, the Red Cross, etc.; - gifts to businesses that cannot deduct the VAT or can only deduct less than 50% of it, if they had purchased the goods themselves.
+- gifts to individuals; - gifts to fully exempt businesses, such as hospitals, the Red Cross, etc.; - gifts to businesses that cannot deduct the VAT or can only deduct less than 30% of it if they had purchased the goods themselves.

-The input VAT on the above gifts is recoverable if their value of the provisions per recipient per annum is less than the threshold of EUR 227.
+The input VAT on the above gifts is recoverable if the value of the provisions per recipient per annum is less than the threshold of EUR 227.

-Any business that provides promotional gifts to customers entitled to recover input VAT can, in principle, fully recover the input VAT on these gifts.
-However, this is not the case if the nature of the goods mean they can only be used exclusively for private purposes, for example, household appliances, cosmetics, or non-professional books.
+Any business that provides promotional gifts to persons entitled to recover input VAT can, in principle, fully recover the input VAT on these gifts.
+However, this is not the case if the nature of the goods mean they can only be used for private purposes (for example, household appliances, cosmetics, or non-professional books).
 In that case, the DED applies.

-If you invite a business client to join you for drinks or a meal in a restaurant, the VAT charged cannot be recovered, regardless of the threshold of EUR 227 (see Step 3).
+If you invite a business client to join you for a meal in a restaurant, the VAT charged cannot be recovered, regardless of the threshold of EUR 227 (see Step 3).